 Making Graduation a Reality, One Class at a Time!

-The Student Support Services (SSS) program, at Copiah-Lincoln Community College-Natchez Campus, is a comprehensive program dedicated to increasing the success rate of first generation* and low income students, and students with disabilities by providing support in an accessible and respectful environment.
-SSS provides personal, academic and career coaching that encourages excellence and promotes success through educational opportunities and the utilization of campus resources.
+The Students Obtaining Academic Rewards (SOAR) program, at Copiah-Lincoln Community College-Natchez Campus, is a comprehensive program dedicated to increasing the success rate of first generation* and low income students, and students with disabilities by providing support in an accessible and respectful environment.
+SOAR provides personal, academic and career coaching that encourages excellence and promotes success through educational opportunities and the utilization of campus resources.

 Do you meet any of these eligibility requirements?